Ice (character): Resurrection

-While on a mission in Azerbaijan, Barbara Gordon's Birds of Prey discover Ice unconscious within a Rocket Red exosuit which they wrest from the possession of an underworld figure, Kerimov.
-Kerimov has hired the Secret Six to transport the exosuit, and the Birds of Prey and Secret Six would come to blows after Big Barda and Huntress capture it.
-Kerimov plans to use the resurrection of a goddess to manipulate the Russian people by playing on their superstitions about ice princesses, and to use her great power to make himself a powerful ruler.
+While on a mission in Azerbaijan, Barbara Gordon's Birds of Prey discover Ice unconscious within a Rocket Red suit which they wrest from the possession of an underworld figure, Kerimov.
+Kerimov has hired the Secret Six to transport the suit, and the Birds of Prey and Secret Six come to blows after Big Barda and Huntress capture it.
+Kerimov plans to use Ice to manipulate the Russian people by playing on their superstitions about ice princesses, and to use her great power to make himself a powerful ruler.

-Tora is awakened by Creote, a member of the team and native Russian who addresses her as "goddess".
-She is enraged and unleashes her wrath upon both the Birds of Prey and Catman's Secret Six: she seeks to avenge her own murder.
-Huntress' mention of Guy Gardner, in addition to a hard slap, brings Ice back to her senses, while Deadshot dispatches Kerimov (as her savior, he retained influence over Tora).
-Ice leaves the country in the company of the Birds of Prey.
+Tora is awakened by Creote, a member of the team who addresses her as "goddess".
+She is enraged and unleashes her wrath upon both the Birds of Prey and the Secret Six, seeking to avenge her murder.
+Huntress' mention of Guy Gardner, in addition to a hard slap, brings Ice back to her senses.